MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="stable_sort"></a> `stable_sort`

-Arranges the elements in a specified range into a nondescending order or according to an ordering criterion specified by a binary predicate and preserves the relative ordering of equivalent elements.
+Arranges the elements in a specified range into a nondescending order or according to an ordering criterion specified by a binary predicate.
+It preserves the relative ordering of equivalent elements.

 ```cpp
 template<class BidirectionalIterator>